KoenZomers/RingApi/README.md

 With this API at its current state you can:

-- Authenticate to the Ring API
+- Authenticate to the Ring API with or without two factor authentication
 - Retrieve all registered Ring devices (Rings and Chimes) under your account
 - Retrieve the event history of your Ring devices
 - Download the movie recording of the event of your Ring devices